-Foldable smartphones are coming, and as with the curved screens of the Galaxy Note Edge and Galaxy S6 Edge, Samsung appears to be leading the charge.
-For a couple years now, the company has been sharing concepts of foldable and rollable smartphones, and now a flurry of patent applications and rumours suggest the first models are coming very soon.
+Foldable smartphones are coming, and as with curved screens - from the Galaxy Note Edge up to the Galaxy S9 and beyond - Samsung appears to be leading the charge.
+For a few years now, the company has been sharing concepts of foldable and rollable smartphones, and a flurry of patent applications and rumours suggest the first models are coming very soon.

 Samsung intends to make fully functional smartphones with flexible displays that allow you to fold the phone shut and tuck it in your pocket – and maybe even phones that open up to reveal a full-sized tablet screen within, or touchscreen devices that roll out of a tube.

 Sound crazy?
 Maybe.
 Seem expensive?
 Undoubtedly.
 Is it exciting?
 Absolutely.
 Here's everything we know about the so-called Galaxy X phones so far.

 What you might not realise is that Samsung has been quietly preparing us for this future for the past several years.
 Back in 2011, Samsung released a concept video that showed a flexible AMOLED phone that's little more than a technological piece of translucent paper: much more advanced than what's actually coming anytime soon, but a truly inspired creative spark all the same.

 Much more realistic is the above video that shows a smartphone that opens up to become a tablet – or rather, a tablet that folds in half to reveal a smartphone on the outside.
 However you choose to frame it, we've heard that idea come up again in a recent report, so it might be pretty close to the real thing.